Keto Peek logoKeto Peek

 Typed name lookup

-When you enter a food or product name, values may come from Open Food Facts, a small built-in food list, or a name-based estimate.
+When you enter a food or product name, values may come from Open Food Facts, a small built-in food list, or a name-based estimate when configured.
 Always check the pack when it matters.

 Product thumbnails (barcode results)